mcoster/3105nsc/pages/01.home/week-06-pericyclic-rxns/itemwith3dmol.md

 #### Pi molecular orbitals

-To understand pericyclic reactions, it is important to comprehend conjugated pi systems and particularly the pi molecular orbitals that are produced by combining contiguous p orbitals.
+To understand pericyclic reactions, it is important to comprehend conjugated &pi; systems and particularly the &pi; molecular orbitals that are produced by combining contiguous p orbitals.
 Can you arrange the following &pi; molecular orbitals from lowest to highest in energy?

 [h5p url="https://organicchemexplained.com/wp-admin/admin-ajax.php?action=h5p_embed&id=3"]